Package Handling

 Why use both?

 On occasion, when a facility has a very obvious challenge that management can clearly define or knows precisely the type of system they want to install, an integrator may be all that’s required.
-But if the effects of a problem are widespread and the source is difficult to pinpoint, a consultant would be advisable.
+But if the effects of a problem are widespread and the source is difficult to pinpoint, a supply chain consultant would be advisable.
 Both can bring a lot of experience to the project, having likely observed and worked on hundreds of solutions across multiple industries – and there’s tremendous benefit from having a third-party cast an unbiased eye across your operation.

 By the way, as you evaluate potential partners, it should be noted that some integrators have begun to offer consulting services, and some consultants have begun to offer integration services.
 That’s a trend we’ve been seeing over the past decade.
 Regardless of what they call themselves, consultants and integrators should be honest with potential customers about their own business boundaries.

 Ultimately, the best arrangement is when the supply chain consultant and the system integrator both approach a customer’s situation without bias and without a preconceived strategy, but instead partner to support the operation with a solution that is customized to meet its unique business needs.
-Further, an OEM or brand-agnostic system integrator can offer access to a broader selection of technologies, enabling the consultant to provide you with more options.
+Further, an OEM or brand-agnostic system integrator can offer access to a broader selection of technologies, enabling the supply chain consultant to provide you with more options.
 By leveraging the expertise and offerings of both, you have the opportunity to receive the solution that is optimally tailored for your organization.
 That’s the situation that will deliver the most value to you, the customer.

 Looking for more ways to improve your operational performance or supplement your team’s expertise?
 To learn more about working with DCS, we invite you to connect with us.